 - Suntan lotion – use one that doesn’t irritate your child’s skin.
 PABA free is better.

 - Food allergies – if your child has any food allergies, then they will play a major role in causing eczema.
 The problem is, you may not know if your child has any food allergies, and if he does, which foods is he allergic to?
-Thankfully, there are six common foods that make up nearly 90% of possible allergic foods.
+Thankfully, there are six common foods that make up nearly 90 percent of possible allergic foods.
 These are milk, egg, soy, peanuts, fish and wheat.
-Eliminate all 6 foods for 2 to 3 weeks.
+Eliminate all six foods for 2 to 3 weeks.
 If you see dramatic improvement, then re-introduce each food one at a time to determine which is causing the allergy.

 - Environmental allergies – these include dust, mold, pets, and seasonal outdoor allergies such as pollens.
 These environmental allergies are more likely to cause nasal allergies and asthma rather than eczema.
 However, they can contribute to the eczema.
 Identifying and preventing these allergies is a very complicated process.
-Click on nasal allergies for a detailed discussion on preventing environmental allergies.

-- CONTROL THE ITCHING – this is a major problem for children with eczema.
+- Control the itching – this is a major problem for children with eczema.
 They are in a continuous cycle of itching and scratching.
 The dry, irritated skin itches, so your child scratches.
 The scratching further irritates the skin, which causes the rash to flare up.
 This itches even more and your child scratches even more.
 If you can keep the skin moisturized, decrease the rash, and prevent itching and scratching, then you can avoid this endless cycle.

 - Keep fingernails cut short and very clean – when your child scratches, the bacteria that live under his nails and on his skin get pushed deeper into the rash.
 This can lead to a skin infection.
 Shorter nails also will lessen the trauma to the skin.